A new make and model set the new standard in smart locks: Our investment in Latch

 My father visited last week.
-As with previous parental visits, I anticipated the frantic (and not infrequent) phone calls confirming which key to use in the front door, and the inevitable exasperated follow-up call, as said guest negotiated the right amount of push/pull/jiggle required to release the sticky lock from its stubborn hold.
+As with previous parental visits, I anticipated the frantic (and not infrequent) phone calls confirming which key to use in the front door, and the inevitable exasperated follow-up call, as said guest negotiates the right amount of push/pull/jiggle required to release the sticky lock from its stubborn hold.

 But this visit was different.
 My building has recently installed Latch: The latest in a wave of smart locks that allows users to control visitor access from a sleek smartphone app.
 Not only did Latch smooth over any of the usual lock-related hitches that arise with out-of-town guests, but I received notifications of my father’s arrival, as well as clear visuals as he opened the front door, giving me total peace of mind that all was well in my absence.
 I should mention, at this point, that Latch is also a Primary portfolio company, and with the company’s official New York unveiling this week, we’re thrilled to publicly sing its praises.